Updated August 2017

 If you need to get a certificate, there are four options for Agile/Scrum Certification that we are aware of, each are listed below.

 The Scrum Alliance was the first Scrum Certification body, founded in 2002.
 They offer a range of Scrum Certifications, the most popular being the Certified Scrum Master (CSM).
 There are currently over 410,560 CSMs in the world.
 The CSM is an entry level certification.
 To obtain a CSM you need to attend a 2 day class taught by a Certified Scrum Trainer (CST), and then take an online open book test and pass.
 To find a class near you take a look at the Scrum Alliance site.
 Costs of courses vary by region and training provider.
 If you are considering this, the best way forward is to have a few months experience before you attend.
 This way you know what questions to ask and which parts you are struggling with.

-Agile42 is the only local provider in South Africa.
+Agile42 and ThinkAgile are the only local providers in South Africa.

 The Scrum Alliance also offers an entry level certification for Product Owners called Certified Scrum Product Owner (CSPO).
 Again to attend this you need to attend a 2 day course taught by a CST.
 Currently there is no test for the CSPO.

 The Scrum Alliance offer an ongoing certification path with Certified Scrum Professional (CSP), Certified Scrum Coach (CSC), Certified Enterprise Coach (CEC), Certified Agile Leader (CAL) and Certified Scrum Trainer (CST) credentials for those with more experience.
 You can find out more about these programs on the Scrum Alliance site.